Richard-Quayson/Ashesi_Social_Network/README.md

 - [x] Deploy flutter application.
 - [x] Improve validation of student's information.
 - [ ] Integrate filter system for user and post with search bar created in the flutter project.
+- [ ] Add a storage bucket to firebase database to allow for profile and post image uploads.
 - [ ] Implement favourites and profile pages on the dashboard after signin.
 - [ ] Provide endpoints and corresponding dart files for tracking read and unread posts by users 🙂.
 - [ ] Improve runtime filter for retrieving user and post information.